JCharante/quasar-framework.org/source/guide/routes-lazy-loading.md

 > <br>However, Webpack will not generate chunks for subfolders of the specified folder.
 Use this information when structuring your `/src/components` folder to speed up build time.

 ## Avoiding lazy loading
 Lazy loading is very efficient for big websites/apps with lots of routes/pages.
 However, the benefits of lazy loading routes when building a small website/app fade away.
-Making an extra HTTP request for loading a 2-3KB page vue file is more costly than integrating the file in the main chunk.
+Making an extra HTTP request for loading a 2-3KB page vue file is less costly than integrating the file in the main chunk.

 Let's learn how to avoid lazy loading a vue file.
 Take a look again at `/src/router.js`.
 Notice the `load()` function which does code splitting.
 All you have to do to avoid generating chunks is not use it, and instead import it directly: